Some products that claim to contain 100% aloe vera actually include a much smaller amount: 0%.

 Aloe Vera Lawsuits

-If you have recently purchased any of the above aloe vera gels, keep the bottle, packaging, and receipt, if possible.
+If you recently purchased any of the above aloe vera gels, keep the bottle, packaging, and receipt, if possible.
 These items are essential for proof of purchase and to compare the ingredients listed on your product to the results of a lab test.

-If you have purchased aloe vera gel from Fruit of the Earth, GNC, Target, Purell, or Walgreens, you may be able to hold these companies accountable—at no upfront cost to you, and without a significant time investment.
+If you purchased aloe vera gel from Fruit of the Earth, GNC, Target, Purell, or Walgreens, you may be able to hold these companies accountable—at no upfront cost to you, and without a significant time investment.
 (For more on how class action lawsuits work, please see our FAQs.)